 As is the case with so much of employment law, the devil is in the details.

 Under both the federal Title VII anti-discrimination statute, and the New Jersey Law Against Discrimination (the “NJLAD”), employers must allow employees time off for religious observances, as long as such accommodation is “reasonable” and does not impose an “undue hardship” upon the employer.

 So what amounts to an “undue hardship” allowing an employer to refuse a request for religious observance?
-Unfortunately, this depends upon the specific facts of the case and the jurisdiction of the court.
-Generally speaking, federal law is more employer-friendly, due to a Supreme Court case that defined “undue hardship” as an accommodation that imposes a “more than de minimus” — or minimal — burden on the employer’s operations.
+It all depends upon the specific facts of the case and the jurisdiction of the court.
+Generally speaking, federal law is more employer-friendly, due to a Supreme Court case that defined “undue hardship” as an accommodation that imposes just a “more than de minimus” — or minimal — burden on the employer’s operations.

 Instead, employees should accept accommodations that allow them to remain observant while minimizing the expense and disruption to the employer.
 Such accommodations may include:

-- exhausting paid leave (such as vacation leave) for religious observances
+- exhausting paid leave (such as vacation leave or personal time off) for religious observances;

 - swapping shifts with other employees to allow for religious observances.